Bertram Hill

 A typical piece of the material is illustrated and comprises an inner layer of soft heatproof fabric sandwiched between outer layers of thin perforated steel.
 The layers will separate quite easily as shown and this can cause problems when trying to make gaskets.

-material between thin wooden boards.
+It is suggested that the material can easily be cut with tin snips and the holes drilled by clamping the material between thin wooden boards.
 I found that although this advice is true rather more care is needed to produce acceptable results.
 After several unsuccessful attempts I found the following method worked well.

-are initially cut to clamp the gasket material and bolted securely.
+1. Two plywood boards (I used 8mm) are initially cut to clamp the gasket material and bolted securely.
 The The old gasket is then used to trace an image onto the plywood.
 Care at this stage especially regarding the position and size of the holes will pay dividends.

 The mounting holes can then be drilled.
 By sandwiching the gasket material between the ply the material is prevented from separating and clean holes are formed.
 Next the large port hole needs to be cut.
 I used a decent bi-metallic hole-saw in a battery drill, again the ply supports the material and prevents de-lamination.